Request handler for a function in Go

 Parsing an HTTP request

-The function is invoked using an HTTP request with the username, logs the request method and body, and returns a greeting.
+The function is invoked via an HTTP request with a username, logs the request method and body, and returns a greeting.

 Warning